rocketbootkid/heurist-o-matic/README.md

 Randomly displays software testing -based heuristics

 The Heurist-o-matic was created to make the wealth of software-testing -centric heuristics out there a bit more accessible.
-There are plenty of pages that list the heuristic mnemonics, but I wanted to make something that's a bit more helpful.
+There are plenty of pages that list the heuristic mnemonics, but I wanted to make something that's a bit more helpful / pretty.
 Plus I wanted an excuse to use my procedurally-generated horizons background :-)

 All rights and kudos to the authors of the original mnemonics.